Princesseuh/notification/README.md

 ## Usage

 Simply launch the .exe.
-A pop-up will appear each x seconds (See below for configuration)
+A pop-up will appear each x minutes (See below for configuration)

 To exit the program, right-click the tray icon and press Exit